tk3369/BinaryTraits.jl/docs/src/guide.md

 end
 ```

-This additional steps allows all packages that utilize BinaryTraits to register
+This additional step allows framework provider to register
 their traits and interface contracts at a central location.
+The integration packages can then verify their implementation against
+the interface at this same location.

 ## Summary